| |

 Featured speakers:

-See the May seminar poster for details.
+See the seminar series page for the full 2026

 - Interspeech 2026 in Sydney